-Have you ever thought about how to find all pages on a domain?
+Have you ever thought about how to find all pages on a domain? or how to get all url of website or how many pages does my website have?
 You may think, why do I bother about old pages of the website?
-Even if there are pages in the background, what harm they would do to my site?
+Even if there are pages in the background, what harm would they do to my site?
 The simple answer to this question is that every page of your website will be considered when ranking your site in organic searches.
-Moreover, the page that is not contributing to your growth is consuming some amount of server space and bandwidth.
+Moreover, the page that does not contribute to your growth is consuming some server space and bandwidth.

 Why You Should Know How To Search All Pages of a Website?